Choice-Architect/memory-locker/learnings/02_enhancement_plan.md

 ---

 **Overall Status:** **v1.8 Enhancements Complete.** Date parsing (v1.7.1) and Query Enhancement (v1.8 - RRF + Weighted Re-ranking) logic implemented.
 Ready for testing and potential tuning.

+---

+### Post-v1.8 Considerations / Known Issues

+*   **Full File Retrieval Limitation:** As implemented, the context returned to the GPT is limited by chunk size (vector) or truncation (FTS, currently 3000 chars).
+For queries requesting large original documents (like long emails), the full text cannot be retrieved.
+A future enhancement could add a specific mode or mechanism to retrieve the full `transcript_text` from the `files` table when needed.
+*   **Tuning:** The `RRF_K` and `ENTITY_WEIGHTS` values require evaluation and tuning.